 In this example, PF is running on an OpenBSD machine acting as a firewall and NAT gateway for a small network in a home or office.
-The overall objective is to provide Internet access to the network and to allow limited access to the firewall machine from the Internet.
+The overall objective is to provide Internet access to the network and to allow limited access to the firewall machine from the Internet, and expose an internal web server to the external Internet.
 This document will go through a complete ruleset that does just that.